Thoothukudi: Demographics

 Thoothukudi was a port town during the period of Portuguese, Dutch and British in the 16th–19th centuries.
 The city expanded after 1907 due to the presence of public establishments.
 Residential and industrial growth was maximum around Palayamkottai and Ettaiyapuram roads between 1907 and 1930.

 According to 2011 census, Thoothukudi city had a population of 237,830 with a sex-ratio of 1,010 females for every 1,000 males, much above the national average of 929.
 Thoothukudi had an average literacy rate of 92.10% with male literacy being 94.84%, and female literacy being 89.37%.

 A total of 24,959 were under the age of six, constituting 12,684 males and 12,275 females.
 Scheduled Castes and Scheduled Tribes accounted for 7.42% and 0.1% of the population, respectively.
 The city had a total of 60,714 households.
-There were a total of 83,669 workers, comprising 114 cultivators, 154 main agricultural labourers, 1,498 in house hold industries, 77,420 other workers, 4,483 marginal workers, 69 marginal cultivators, 25 marginal agricultural labourers, 280 marginal workers in household industries and 4,109 other marginal workers.
+There were a total of 83,669 workers: 114 cultivators, 154 main agricultural labourers, 1,498 in house hold industries, 77,420 other workers, 4,483 marginal workers, 69 marginal cultivators, 25 marginal agricultural labourers, 280 marginal workers in household industries and 4,109 other marginal workers.

 At the time of the 2011 census, Thoothukudi urban agglomeration had a population of 411,628.
 A total of 42,756 of the population was under 6 years of age.

 Tamil is the predominant language in the city and is spoken by almost 99% of the population.
 The dialect is the Thoothukudi Tamil which is related to Nellai Tamil.
 English is also widely spoken.

 In Thoothukudi Municipal Corporation 65% of the population are Hindus, 30% Christians and 5% Muslims.
 In the urban agglomeration overall, 71% are Hindus, 25% Christians and 4% Muslims.

 Economy

 Salt pans in and around the city contribute majorly to the economy of the city.
 The salt pans produce 1.2 million tonnes of salt every year, contributing to 90% of the salt produced in the state and 50% needed by the chemical industries of the state.
+Late industrialist & philanthropist S.K.S.C.Nadarajan who was the head in various commerce & manufacturers forum established the first manufacturing unit of Iodized salt in Thoothukudi, It was the first manufacturing unit of Iodized salt in South India.

 The other major industries are shipping, fishing, agricultural, power and chemical industries.
 Fishing is one of the largest contributor to the local economy.
 Thoothukudi Fishing Harbor is one of the oldest and largest harbors in Tamil Nadu.